twobitgeeks/janky-tictactoe/README.md

 # janky-tictactoe

 A particularly janky implementation of Tic Tac Toe.
-Used as an exercise in JavaScript coding.
+Used as an exercise in learning JavaScript coding.
+Yes, I know it is bad.

 [Play it here.](https://tomraymo.github.io/janky-tictactoe/)

 ## To Do

+- Make it less janky
 - Improve CSS styling
-- Strike through winning move
+- Avoid global variables
-- Implement computer player
+- Implement computer opponent
-- Make it less janky